hodori314/basic-python-exercise/README.md

 Implement Counter <a href='https://docs.python.org/ko/3/library/collections.html#collections.Counter'>[official doc]</a>  <a href='https://github.com/hodori314/basic-python-exercise/blob/main/counter-oop.py'>[code]</a>
 You have to cover  `__init__`, `most_common`, `total`, `elements` functions.
 Behaviors of those functions you have to implement are the same as the description of the official document.

+### Number
+- difficulty: ★☆☆
+- time: ~ 30min for beginners
+- background: inheritance, overloading
+Implement ComplexNumber, NaturalNumber class that supports operator overloading.
+All the description that you need can be found in the doctest code.
+Try to read and understand the test code to implemet your functions.
+(Reading and understanding of the error messages from official scripts are also one of the programmer's basic skill sets.)